Geo-Nord/labcaches_gpx/README.md

 GPX files ofthe Labcaches of our different events created with https://gcutils.de/lab2gpx / https://github.com/mirsch/lab2gpx

-Each folder corresponds to one of our MEGA/MAZE Events where you will find an individual GPX file for each labcache adventure we created for that year.
+Each folder corresponds to one of our MEGA/MAZE Events where you will find an individual GPX file for each labcache adventure we created for that year:

+**(To download an individual file: "right click" on one the following links and pick "save as")**

 ## GeoNord 2016 - Retour aux Sources (GC5XMTZ)